Top Costa Rica travel tips

 written by

-Inspired by pictures of Costa Rica’s rainforests brimming with exotic flora and fauna, steaming volcanoes and world-class beaches?
-Us too.
-If you're dreaming of a trip to this Central American nation, here are eleven indispensable Costa Rica travel tips to help you plan your holiday.
+Inspired by photos of Costa Rica's rainforests with exotic flora and fauna, volcanoes and world-class beaches?
+So are we.
+If you're dreaming of traveling to this Central American country, this article will help you plan the best Costa Rica vacation.

-Given that has made our list of the best places to go with kids, and our round-up of the world's best adventure holidays, it's fair to say that Costa Rica has a richness of experiences for all kinds of travellers.
+With Costa Rica making our list of the best places to vacation with kids, as well as our ranking of the world's best adventure vacations, it's safe to say that Costa Rica offers a wealth of experiences for everyone.

-The information in this article is inspired by The Rough Guide to Costa Rica, your essential guide for visiting Costa Rica.
+The information in this article is inspired by The Rough Guide to Costa Rica, your essential Costa Rica travel guide.

-With so many North Americans flying south for the winter – not to mention locals travelling home – it’s pivotal to book in advance if you want to visit Costa Rica during the high season.
-Christmas and New Year periods are especially busy.
+Since many North Americans fly south for the winter, not to mention the locals traveling home, one of the most important Costa Rica travel tips is to book in advance if you want to visit Costa Rica during the high season.
+There are especially many tourists at Christmas and New Year's.

 Hotel rooms and buses can sell out weeks ahead, but by being savvy and using several transport links (such as a private shuttle), it’s possible to make things work.
 Alternatively, you can hire a car for greater flexibility.